 A former senior officer with the CIA’s Scientific and Technical Directorate, Mr. Poteat worked on various air, space, and naval reconnaissance systems including the U-2, SR-71 Blackbird, and Corona satellite.
 During his 25-year CIA career, he developed and implemented new intelligence methods for determining the vulnerability of stealth aircraft to foreign radars.
 He formerly served as the President of the Association of Former Intelligence Officers (AFIO.)

 Board Member Emeritus

 As Director General of the British Security Service (MI5), Dame Stella was the first woman to hold the post and the first Director General to be publicly named on appointment.
 During her time as Director General she pursued a policy of greater openness for MI5, giving the 1994 Dimbleby lecture on BBC TV.
-She is currently an executive coach, mentor, and author and serves as a trustee of the charity ‘Refuge.’
+She is currently an executive coach, mentor, and author and formerly served as a trustee of the charity ‘Refuge.’

 Richard E. Schroeder